 Each student is expected to prepare for clinical practice in such a way that makes the student a safe, effective care giver.
 Not understanding the disease process and the expected care is equal to unsafe nursing practice.
 Preparing for clinical practice is a DUTY of the student vocational nurse and leads to SAFE NURSING PRACTICE.
-The student is required to prepare for clinical in such a way as to understand the medical diagnoses and medications, the implications of labs and diagnostics, the potential complications and how to prevent the, and the required nursing care.
-Adequate preparation is a must.
+The student must prepare for clinical to understand the medical diagnoses and medications, the implications of labs and diagnostics, the potential complications and how to prevent them, and the required nursing care.
+Adequate preparation is necessary.
 The student should plan on a minimum of two hours of prep time per day for each clinical experience

 Prepare" is the intentional effort on our part-to fix, establish and set.
 This means that the student must intentionally spend time and effort to fix, establish and "set" in the student mind the disease processes of the patient and the care required.
-The student will be expected to demonstrate this understanding through the care of the patient, as well as discuss this understanding with the instructor.
+The student will be expected to demonstrate this understanding through the patient's care and discuss it with the instructor.

-Requirements:
+Medical Surgical Unit Requirements: